 Static Lookups

 In the previous section, we showed how to create a preprocessed trace.
-In this section, we will introduce the concept of static lookups, where we will create columns that look up values from a preprocessed trace.
+In this section, we will introduce the concept of an interaction trace, and use it to implement static lookups.

 Readers who are unfamiliar with the concept of lookups can refer to the Lookups section for a quick introduction.

-Specifically, we will implement a range-check.
-A range-check is a technique used to check that a certain value is within a given range.
-This proves useful especially in proof systems like Stwo that uses finite fields because it allows checking for underflow and overflow.
+We will use this interaction trace to implement a static lookup, which is a lookup where the values that are being looked up are static, i.e. fixed regardless of the values of the original trace.
+Specifically, we will implement a range-check AIR, which checks that a certain value is within a given range.
+This is useful especially for proof systems like Stwo that use finite fields because it allows checking for underflow and overflow.

 A range-check checks that all values in a column are within a certain range.
-For example, as in Figure 1, we can check that all values in the lookup columns are between 0 and 3.
-We do this by creating a multiplicity column that counts the number of times each value in the preprocessed trace appears in the lookup columns.
+For example, as in Figure 1, we can check that all values in the range-checked columns are between 0 and 3.
+We do this by first creating a multiplicity column that counts the number of times each value in the preprocessed trace appears in the range-checked columns.

 If you stare at the LogUp columns hard enough, you'll notice that if we add all the fractions in the two columns together, we get 0.
 This is no coincidence!
 The prover will provide the sum of the LogUp columns and the verifier check in the open that this value is indeed 0.